mvt-project/mvt/docs/development/plugin_configuration.md

-Plugin packages that add [custom CLI commands](custom_commands.md) or [modules](index.md#installed-module-packages) often need to store their own settings, such as an API key, a cache folder or the timestamp of the last synchronization.
-MVT provides a namespaced settings base class so each plugin keeps its configuration in its own file.
+Plugin packages that add [custom CLI commands](custom_commands.md) or [modules](index.md#installed-module-packages) often need to store their own settings, such as an API key, a server URL or the timestamp of the last synchronization.
+MVT provides a namespaced settings base class so each plugin keeps its configuration in its own file, and a data folder for anything else a plugin needs to keep on disk.

 !!! warning